 - You can add this to an existing surface.
 It will update the surface permanently so be careful.
 You can also not add to any surface, or best, make a new surface that is a combination of the tie surface and your new work.

-There are more tools and ideas I will share in upcoming articles.
+There are more tools and ideas I will share in upcoming articles about Trimble Business Center.
 Get comfortable with these commands and their use in your data processing.
 These commands are a great way to simplify and speed up the data prep process.